 Hi, i'm tara.

+In order to be sustainable, lifestyle change must be founded in self-love.
 When you heal your relationship with yourself, you lay the foundation for true inner peace.

 I am here to witness your journey.
 To hold space for you as you move through it.
 To inspire you to ask the tough questions.
 To be a guiding light helping you to trust that the work is worth the outcome, even when you can’t see it up ahead.
 To help you look at yourself with acceptance and unconditional love.

 It’s time to come home to yourself. xo